This document is intended for merchants and System Integrator (SI) partners who want to migrate or import inventory and order data.

 Process

-To import orders, you are required to create an orders JSON file.
+To import orders, you must create an orders JSON file.
 Once you have completed the JSON file, you can upload it to the oms-imports endpoint.
 With the file uploaded, fabric process’s the JSON file and populates your orders.

 Importing Inventory